gjbex/training-material/R/README.md

     this in a parameter exploration scenario using the worker framework to perform such computations in parallel with minimal effort for the user.
+1. `CfromR`: illustration of using C functions from R.